 The accidents listed above are a small sample of a large problem on the nation’s highways.
 Some argue that buses cannot be made any safer.
 Most experts agree that making three specific safety features mandatory on all buses would save countless lives.

 Seat belts keep people in place and are one of the simplest ways to save lives.
-However, many members associate riding the bus with no using seatbelts; this needs perception needs to change.
-When the force of an accident tries to propel bus passengers from their seats, hurtling them into danger, seat belts prevent this from occurring, mitigating or preventing injuries.
+However, many members associate riding the bus with not using seatbelts; this perception needs to change.
+When the force of an accident propels bus passengers from their seats, hurtling them into danger, wearing a seatbelt mitigates or prevents injury.

 A significant cause of injury in bus accidents is crushing by the actual structure of the bus.
 Pictures of bus accidents are frequently similar and show a vehicle that is in pieces along the side of the road.
 If a bus is given stronger support structures, with better pillars between windows and stronger roofs, the bus is less likely to collapse on passengers during an accident.